DarrenHuangTW/overdose-rag/speaker_notes.md

 ### Action Items for Your Team
 **Practical next steps:**
 - Start thinking in topics and themes, not just keywords
 - Consider user intent variations when creating content
 - Use semantic analysis tools (many use embeddings under the hood!)
 - Test content against user questions, not just target keywords
-- **Try this today:** Take your FAQ page and ask "What are 5 different ways someone might ask this same question?" - that's semantic thinking!

 ### The Mic Drop Moment
 > "Remember the Netflix analogy?
 You're not just competing for keywords anymore - you're competing in a multidimensional space where AI understands context, intent, and semantic relationships.
 The question isn't whether you'll adapt to this reality... it's whether you'll do it before your competitors!"